polterguy/magic/README.md

 Magic also contains an HTTP client wrapper, that allows you to create HTTP REST requests with a single line of code.
 This class uses some intelligent generic constructs, to automatically transform from any DTO type you have to JSON, and vice versa.
 You can consume this service as an `IHttpClient` instance.
-Below is some example code to illustrate usage.
+You can find the HTTP client in the `magic.http` folder.
+Below is some example code to illustrate its usage.

 ```csharp
 // Your input type